SK40503/From_Capital_to_Cash-Out/README.md

 ## What is deliberately not here

 Preqin and LSEG (Refinitiv) data are licensed commercial products, so this repository excludes the raw deal-level exports and every derived file that carries company names or identifiers (including the ID-bearing variant of the estimation sample that Figures 1 and 2 are drawn from; their plotted values are in `figures/` instead).
-The anonymised sample and the aggregated model outputs are the author's own analytical results and contain no vendor records.
+The anonymised sample and the aggregated model outputs are the my own analytical results and contain no vendor records.

 ## Provenance